eosnetworkfoundation/grant-framework/applications/trustswap.md

 ## Project Overview

-TrustSwap is a decentralized crypto exchange build on top of the TrustEVM Blockchain.
+TrustSwap is a decentralized crypto exchange build on top of the Trust EVM Blockchain.

 ### Overview

 - **Name:** TrustSwap
-- **Brief Description:** TrustSwap is a fork of the Uniswap open source project, it is built to work on top of TrustEVM Blokchain and deliver fast, secure and easy to use token trading.
+- **Brief Description:** TrustSwap is a fork of the Uniswap open source project, it is built to work on top of TrustEVM Blokchain and delivers fast, secure and easy to use token trading.
 - **Relationship to EOSIO:** TrustSwap is built on top of TrustEVM, an EVM compatible side chain of EOSIO.
 - **Reason for Interest:** We are looking to create the most scalable, and easy to use swap platform.